levonk/data-integration/Implementor.md

 	   * Partitioned better for query
 	   * Aggregated / Cubed / Widened aka de-normalized
 	   * Handles deletes and updates - Merge Pattern
+	   * Should have AVDLs that represent data
   * Layer 3
      * Integrated
 	 * Notes
 	   * Integrate data from multiple systems
 	   * Model based on Data Vault Pattern 2.0
+	   * Should have AVDLs that represent data
   * Layer 4
      * Reference
 	 * Notes
 	   * Conformed, Master & Reference Data
+	   * Should have AVDLs that represent data